Plain English Breakdown

 Terms To Know

-- A table or other device suitable for changing the diaper of a child and providing personal care for an adult.
+- A table or other device suitable for changing a child's diaper and providing personal care to an adult.

 Limits and Unknowns